Ed-Whyatt/abundant-books-ms-4/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+# Future features
+ 1. The books page loading time is slow because there is 300+ books on a single page.
+It is fine because there is a fixed "scroll to top" button.
+However, in the future I would like to add Django's Pagination to load only a few books and have the choice to see more to make this better.

 ## Credits